Why Is Lakshmi Puja Celebrated on Diwali

 Spiritual Significance of Diwali Lakshmi Puja

-Lakshmi Puja is more than material wealth—it’s about inviting spiritual wealth into our lives: peace, clarity, and inner harmony.
+Lakshmi Puja is not only about wealth and material prosperity; it also brings spirituality, calmness, and inner light into the devotees.
 By lighting lamps, chanting mantras, and offering sweets, we create a sacred space for Goddess Lakshmi’s blessing.

 Lakshmi Puja Muhurat & Timing on Diwali